dotnet/docs-maui/docs/user-interface/styles/css.md

 }
 ```

-This selector identifies any `Image` elements that are children of <xref:Microsoft.Maui.Controls.ListView> elements, and sets their height and width to 60.
-Therefore, in the following XAML example, the `listview image` selector will identify the `Image` that's a child of the <xref:Microsoft.Maui.Controls.ListView>, and sets its height and width to 60.
+This selector identifies any <xref:Microsoft.Maui.Controls.Image> elements that are children of <xref:Microsoft.Maui.Controls.ListView> elements, and sets their height and width to 60.
+Therefore, in the following XAML example, the `listview image` selector will identify the <xref:Microsoft.Maui.Controls.Image> that's a child of the <xref:Microsoft.Maui.Controls.ListView>, and sets its height and width to 60.

 ```xaml
 <ContentPage ...>